Skip to main content

 • “The flight controls were easy to learn and are a good fit for the gameplay.”

 • “Overall, it's a pretty immersive game, but get it on discount.
 I got my money's worth, but I doubt I'll touch it again.
-After 5-6 hours, I was around halfway in the tech tree, so I figure there's 6 more hours of content.
+After about 5-6 hours, I was around halfway in the tech tree, so I figure there's 6 more hours of content.
 However, gameplay started to be super repetitive; most missions are 'gather this and get back', but you get bits and pieces of the story while doing it, so it's nice.”

 • “I think the game is advertised in a way that does not represent the gameplay, and the tutorial phase is unnecessarily long (about 1.5 hours).”